opendocsg/slw-judgments-backfill/2018_SGCA_52/report.md

 97     The issue of ownership follows from the determination of inventorship.
 Having found that Dr Sethi, Dr Ratty and Dr Poo were joint inventors of the Invention in the Patent and considering that Cicada no longer disputes that NUH is entitled to Dr Sethi’s invention by virtue of s 49 of the Act (see [17] and [19] above), we find that Cicada and NUH are entitled to joint ownership of the Patent.

 98     Finally, Cicada submits that NUH is estopped from claiming ownership of the Patent as Cicada had explicitly demanded all intellectual property rights yet NUH did not ever dispute this and instead silently moved forward with the MOU.
 We reject this argument.
-To establish estoppel, Cicada must prove that there was a representation of fact by NUH which Cicada relied upon to its detriment: _The Bunga Melati 5_ [2016] 2 SLR 1114 at [12].
+To establish estoppel, Cicada must prove that there was a representation of fact by NUH which Cicada relied upon to its detriment: _The Bunga Melati 5_ <span class="citation">[2016] 2 SLR 1114</span> at [12].
 On the facts, there was no representation by NUH that it

 was acquiescing to Cicada's ownership of the rights in ATOMS.
 On 26 October 2005, a representative from NHG proposed to Dr Ratty that "the IP shall be jointly owned: 50/50" but Dr Ratty counter